emintz/ArduinoLib/RTOSAid/README.md

 # Design Philosophy

-ELike most embedded system, the SP32 imposes the following constraints on its software.
+Like most embedded system, the SP32 imposes the following constraints on its software.

 * Resources: the ESP32 runs slower and has far less memory than